 - Palpable intestinal loops.
-Upon abdominal examination, these children may demonstrate marked abdominal distention with palpable dilated loops of colon.
+Upon abdominal examination, these children may demonstrate marked abdominal distention with palpable dilated loops of the colon.

 - Absence/delayed passage of meconium.
 During the newborn period, infants affected with Hirschsprung disease may present with failure of passage of meconium.

 - Vomiting.
 Repeated vomiting is present due to intestinal obstruction.

 - Malnourishment.
 Poor nutrition results from the early satiety, abdominal discomfort, and distention associated with chronic constipation.